JasonSwingen/js-outdoors/_posts/2020-01-09-swinging-for-steelhead.markdown

 ### Flies
 The best fly you can use it the one you have the most confidence in.
 I understand that can be difficult if you are just starting out, but you don't necessarily have to get start filling up a new box full of swinging flies.
 Although after you start swinging filling a box or two with swinging flies is the next natural step (and part of the fun).

 It is a good idea to start out with a fly that you can cast.
 You aren't going to catch a fish if the fly you have is too heavy or bulky to cast is effectively.
+One of the most popular,  fish-catching flies, (that is also fairly easy to tie)

+It can be easy to get caught up in the hype that swinging flies automatically means you need to tie on a giant intruder.

 For choosing colors, the basics applies to any type of fishing.
 On dark days or in dirty water use a darker fly, and on a bright day or in clear water use a brighter fly.